 Typically, studio headphones have an impedance range of 32 ohms to 300 ohms.
 However, some studio headphones can have higher impedance ratings, up to 600 ohms or more.
 The impedance of studio headphones is usually chosen based on the intended use case and the audio equipment they are intended to be used with.

 The higher impedance of studio headphones can provide several benefits for audio professionals, such as improved accuracy and detail in the sound.
-But, it is important to ensure that the impedance of the headphones is compatible with the output impedance of the audio equipment they are being used with to achieve optimal sound quality.
+However, it is important to ensure that the impedance of the headphones is compatible with the output impedance of the audio equipment they are being used with to achieve optimal sound quality.

 Some studio headphones are also designed to work well with a wide range of audio equipment and impedance ratings, making them more versatile and suitable for use in a variety of recording and mixing scenarios.